Arwaalmrzoqi/AraIslaMorals/README.md

-## AraIslaMorals framework
+## AraIslaMorals Framework

-This project assesses the alignment of Large Language Models (LLMs) with Arabic-Islamic morals using the AraIslaMorals dataset.
-It assesses the preference of LLMs for moral versus immoral activities with three complementary approaches.
+This project assesses the alignment of Large Language Models (LLMs) with Arabic-Islamic moral values through the AraIslaMorals dataset.
+It specifically assesses the preference of LLMs towards moral versus immoral behaviors with three complementary approaches.

 ### Dataset